 Shoghi Effendi himself never stated the broad lines of his ministry in so many words.
 We might, however, identify some compelling overall objectives in the literary work he produced so profusely, so lovingly and so wisely over the years.
 Five of these overriding themes appear to have occupied a central position in his writings.

-1. The Kitáb-i-Aqdas foreshadows the formation of the Universal House of Justice at the end of the line of the Aghṣáns.
+1. The Kitáb-i-Aqdas foreshadows the formation of the Universal House of Justice at the end of the line of the Aghṣán.
 From the very outset of his ministry the Guardian drew the attention of the friends to the shining goal of establishing, on a firm foundation, the Supreme Body of the Administrative Order.
 For this firm foundation to be achieved it was imperative that Local Assemblies be established in the true spirit and with the sound procedures of Bahá’í elections.
 These assemblies had to function harmoniously and efficiently, in accordance with a set of clearly defined by-laws, and their consultation had to follow the lofty principles enumerated by the Master in His Tablets.

 In addition, National Assemblies had to be established in conformity with the stipulations laid down in the Will and